 There are many wellbeing benefits linked to live-in care – many of which arise out of being able to remain in one’s own home.

-In addition to mental health benefits, live-in care also has an array of physical health benefits – research has indicated that live-in care could actually reduce the risk of falling by 33%, and that elderly people are 3 times more likely to experience a hip fracture in a care home than if they receive live-in care in their own homes.
+Live-in care has an array of physical health benefits – research has indicated that live-in care could actually reduce the risk of falling by 33%, and that elderly people are 3 times more likely to experience a hip fracture in a care home than if they receive live-in care in their own homes.

 How can you find a live-in carer?

 There are a few ways to find a carer – You can choose to arrange live-in care directly, which means your private carer is employed by yourself and you have legal responsibilities in terms of pay and holidays.

 Alternatively, you can choose to arrange live-in care using a carer employed by a care provider or use an introductory care agency such as Elder – which can uniquely match you to the best self-employed carers across Great Britain.

 The introductory service offered by Elder means you can find a carer who complements your needs personality quickly and simply – we carry out the necessary background and suitability checks on all carers, leaving you free to browse, chat to, and choose your favourite.

 How Can Live-in Home Care Help With Learning Disabilities?
 Learning disabilities come in many different forms, but they all have an impact on a person’s